5 Things You Need To Know About Cervical Cancer

 2. Pap test is a benefactor

 Papanicolaou test or Pap test is a screening procedure for cervical cancer.
 It finds changes in the cervix before the cancer even develops.
-Cervical Cancer Screening Guidelines suggest that a woman should start screening for cervical cancer at the age of 21, regardless of her being sexually active.
+Cervical Cancer Screening Guidelines suggest that a woman should start screening for cervical cancer at the age of 21, regardless of how sexually active she is.
 Between 21 and 30, a Pap test every three years is beneficial to keep the cancer at bay.
 Since the introduction of the Pap tests, death rates have gone down by 50%.

 See also: Take Note Of These Early Warning Signs Of Pancreatic Cancer